eda_qq Generates an empirical QQ plot and a Tukey

 Column defining the categorical variable if

-is a dataframe.
+xis a dataframe.
 The categorical column must be limited to two levels (groups). dataframe.
-Ignored ifx
+Ignored ifxandyare vectors.- norm

 Defunct.
 Use